Updated: August 15, 2023

-Saving money all starts from knowing what you want and what you need.
+Saving money all starts with knowing what you want and what you need.
 Your “wants” may just be non-essential things that you can do without — so NOT buying them would be the best way to save money.

 However, when it comes to your “needs,” – buying the cheapest available is not always the best solution.
 Below are some tips on how you can save money when it comes to your necessities.

 I hope you find these practical and useful.
 A lot of them are just common sense, but they’re nevertheless important to consider before you purchase anything.

 Ask your friends first.